BioGearsEngine/core/projects/cmd_bio/README.md

 **GENDATA**: Generate Data XMLs from CSV files located in the runtime directory.

 **GENSTATES**: Generate Stabalized Patient States for all Patients

+**GENSEPSIS**: Generate Stabalized Sepsis States at various levels of infection and progression

 **VALIDATE** Run one ore more validate senarios arguments include drug,patient,system or all.
 Where `VALIDATE all` is the same as providing the following `VALIDATE drug patient system VERIFY`